Lucius Marcius Philippus (consul 56 BC): Civil war

 In 49 BC, tensions between Julius Caesar and the senate, led by Pompey, turned to open warfare.
-He was passed over for command by the anti-Caesarians in early January 49 BC due to his family connection to Caesar.
-When the Pompeians demanded all senators to vacate Italy and join them across the Adriatic, Philippus sought and received a "special dispensation" from Caesar to settle – possible outside Italy – as a neutral, which was "unlikely to have endeared him to the Pompeians".
+Philippus was passed over for command by the anti-Caesarians in early January 49 BC due to his family connection to Caesar.
+Because of this, he was not given a province to govern for the year.
+However, Philippus did not take Caesar's side, passing anti-Caesar legislation in the Senate.
+When the Pompeians demanded all senators to vacate Italy and join them across the Adriatic, and sensing the threat implicit in the snub to Caesar, Philippus sought and received a "special dispensation" from Caesar to settle – possible outside Italy – as a neutral, which was "unlikely to have endeared him to the Pompeians".
+Philippus became a close friend of Cicero, who also avoided the war.

-After the assassination of Julius Caesar on 15 March 44 BC, Philippus' step-son Gaius Octavius returned to Italy and was met with news of his adoption in Caesar's will.
+After the assassination of Julius Caesar on 15 March 44 BC, Philippus's step-son Gaius Octavius returned to Italy and was met with news of his adoption in Caesar's will.
 Philippus cautiously advised him to reject the inheritance, but Octavius declared his acceptance, ushering him into political life.

 During the short war between the senate, led by Cicero, and Mark Antony, the senate sent a peace embassy of three men, including Philippus, to Antony urging him to withdraw from Cisalpine Gaul and accept senatorial mediation under threat of war.
 Cicero criticised the dithering of the ultimatum in his Seventh Philippic and Antony's counter-demands were rejected, precipitating passage of a senatus consultum ultimum and declaration of a state of emergency.
 The war ended in senatorial defeat: after the senate's armies (led by the two consuls and Octavian) defeated Antony at the Battle of Mutina, Octavian assumed command in place of the consuls, who had died in battle, and allied with Antony against the senate to establish the Second Triumvirate.

+The circumstances surrounding his death are unknown, but is presumed to have died a few years after the death of Caesar.